 Whitehorse Art Show

-Over a year ago my Web Architect and Social Media Mentor, Matt Cameron, challenged me to get more involved in social media and to begin writing a blog aimed at my interest in all things art.
+In 2017 my Web Architect and Social Media Mentor, Matt Cameron, challenged me to get more involved in social media and to begin writing a blog aimed at my interest in all things art.
 I didn’t go willingly into this challenge.
 I thought that it would last only a few weeks and I would fail dismally.
 I was wrong.
 First, I loved writing the blog: the research, the contacts I have made with interesting people, the supporters I have gathered.
 But most importantly it has kept my brain challenged, engaged, fed!
 I will continue to write the blog until I’m told it’s time to call it a day.

 BEYOND THE EASEL